 “You Are The Sunshine” Coffee Mug.
 3,151 ppm lead, 571 ppm cadmium, & 948 ppm arsenic. (white unglazed ceramic: 20 ppm lead) Tested with an XRF instrument December 2015.
 Thanks to Kelly Paluso for donating and supporting my advocacy!
 For #SaferChoices for your family, click here.
 If you would like to support my advocacy work […]

 Mug with “silver” border (where your lips would go!)
-It turns out the “silver” is achieved by using leaded glaze!
-Inside of cup is 845 ppm lead, “silver” border is 104,700 ppm lead.
+It turns out the “silver” is achieved by using Leaded glaze!
+Inside of cup is 845 ppm lead, “silver” border is 104,700 ppm Lead.
 Tested with an XRF instrument in 2014.
-The amount of lead that is considered toxic in an item intended for children is […]
+I apologize that I did not capture information about the maker or pattern on this […]

 Ceramic Baum “Pyramid” design mug: 26 +/- 15 ppm lead.
 The interior was negative/ “non-detect” for lead (Pb).
 Both the interior and exterior were also non-detect for cadmium (Cd), arsenic (As), and mercury (Hg.)
 Tested with an XRF instrument.
 The amount of lead that is considered toxic in an item for children is anything 90 ppm […]

 This little antique/ vintage toy coffee pot is 999,700 ppm copper on the outside (basically a pure copper exterior), but the inside (which would touch an beverage poured into it by a child is positive for cadmium when tested with an XRF instrument: Cadmium reading: 1,248 +/- 154 ppm.
 Read more about cadmium toxicity here. […]